MaastrichtU-CDS/javabestpractises/Readme.md

 #### Comments

-Although good code is in theory self-explanatory without any extra information this does not always hold in practise.
+Although good code is in theory self-explanatory without any extra information, this does not always hold in practise.
-Adding in comments to explain what is going on can be very usefull.
+Adding in comments to explain what is going on can be very useful.

-This can be form of javadoc comments.
-But it can also be very usefull to add in-line comments in bits of code where you're doing a complicated calculation.
+This can be form of javadoc comments, but it can also be very useful to add in-line comments in bits of code where you're doing a complicated calculation.
 This is especially true when using more complex constructs, like recursion or lambdas which are generally more difficult to read.